crisisfighters/crisisfighters.org/content/what-else/ideas.md

 > A platform that allows posting project ideas and matching them to self-registered volunteers.

 [VolunteerMatch](https://www.volunteermatch.org/), [crowdfightcovid19.org](https://crowdfightcovid19.org) and [helpwithcovid.com](https://helpwithcovid.com/projects) are easy to use match-making systems.
 It would be great to work with them or create something similar to stop the climate breakdown.

+# Free-of-charge non-profit consultancy for NGOs
+> Experienced professionals group together to provide NGOs with free advice.
+Deploying the best groupware, structuring ideation processes, using iterative development approaches, designing solutions data-driven or customer-centric, building a data lake with beautiful visualizations - there are thousands of building blocks that are common in startups and other business environments.
+NGOs are often constrained in their expenses.
+For many, tools, problem solving approaches and experience with tech are less in focus than for tech startups.
+Bringing these two worlds together allows startup professionals to improve the world with what they already know and broaden their horizon by learning how NGOs work.
+And NGOs can ask for specific injections of knowledge and help from the business world at no cost.